emacsmirror/plantuml-mode/README.md

 The diagram will be either created from the selected region if one is available in the current buffer, or using the whole buffer otherwise.

 If you want to force a specific output format, you can customize the variable `plantuml-output-type` to the value you prefer.

+## Configuration

+The following custom variables are available:

+- `plantuml-jar-path`: the local path to the `plantuml.jar` file to use when running in `jar` execution mode
+- `plantuml-executable-path`: the local path to the `plantuml` executable file to use when running in `executable` mode
+- `plantuml-executable-args`: the arguments passed to the `plantuml-executable-path` commandh
+- `plantuml-java-command`: the name of the `java` command to use when running in `jar` execution mode
+- `plantuml-java-args`: the arguments passed to the `plantuml-java-command`
+- `plantuml-server-url`: the URL of the PlantUML server to contact when running in `server` execution mode
+- `plantuml-default-exec-mode`: one of `jar` / `server` / `executable`
+- `plantuml-suppress-deprecation-warning`: whether to silence the warning if the deprecated `puml-mode` is found
+- `plantuml-indent-level`: the indentation level to use for PlantUML blocks
+- `plantuml-preview-default-theme`: the default `!theme` to use when rendering diagrams when no explicit `!theme` directive is found

 ## Default key bindings